 4. Poor Financial Foundations

-There are an elite few biotech companies that have created a blockbuster product, brought it to market, made billions, and continued to innovate, growing out a multibillion-dollar, stable company in medicine.
+There are an elite few companies in this sector that have created a blockbuster product, brought it to market, made billions, and continued to innovate, growing out a multibillion-dollar, stable company in medicine.
 The vast majority of biotech companies are in clinical stages and produce no revenue.
 With poor financial foundations, these companies are at the mercy of the investing community and lenders to stay afloat.

 Biotech Stock Stages